-Iran’s Constitution gives the Zoroastrian, Jewish and Christian communities protection to worship freely and to form religious societies, though proselytizing is strictly prohibited.
-Five parliamentarian seats are reserved for these groups (two for Armenian Christians and one each for Assyrian Christians, Jews and Zoroastrians).
-Nevertheless, the government discriminates against its citizens on the basis of religion or belief, as all laws and regulations are based on unique Shi’a Islamic criteria.
+Iran’s Constitution permits Zoroastrians, Jews, and Christians protection to worship freely and to form religious societies, though proselytizing is strictly prohibited.
+Five parliamentarian seats are reserved for these groups.
+However, Iran does not recognize the Baha’is as a protected religious minority, and the government discriminates against its citizens on the basis of religion or belief, as all laws and regulations are based on unique Shi’a Islamic criteria.

 Since Iran’s 1979 revolution, many members of minority religious communities have fled in fear of persecution.
 Although Christians are allowed to practice their faith, they face arduous government regulations and harassment, which includes the monitoring of all Christian religious practice.
 Christians who attend liturgy are required to register with the authorities.
 These same authorities reportedly forbid Muslim converts to Christianity from entering Armenian or Assyrian churches.

-- Pressure the government of Iran to respect the right to religious freedom of all Christian and minority communities in Iran and to hold any perpetrators of discrimination or injustice against Christians and other minorities accountable.
+- Ask the White House to pressure Iran to respect the right to religious freedom of all Christian, Bahai, and minority communities in Iran and to hold any perpetrators of discrimination or injustice against Christians and other minorities accountable.